MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/DesignRationale-Core.md

 This sets up a good foundation for schema-based validation and richer error reporting in later iterations.

-5. Separation of Concerns and Testability
+## 5. Separation of Concerns and Testability

 Overall, the design separates concerns cleanly:

 I/O layer (csv.io)

 Deals with streams, encoding, and CSV dialect details.

 Core layer (csv.core)

 Models rows, fields, headers, and types — independent of I/O.

 Schema/validation layer (csv.schema)

 Encapsulates rules such as formats and constraints.

+Tests are split into three parts:

 Because these responsibilities are isolated, each part is straightforward to unit test: